ItinerantUniverse/dev.itinerant.game/content/posts/2026-03-16-what-is-itinerant.md

 tags: []
 categories: []
 ---
 There are two sides to Itinerant.
 One is the engine that will power the game, and the capabilities I believe it needs to have.
 To be honest this has always been the side that I have a more tangible and fixed vision for.
-It's the things about how the game needs to work, the more technical side.
+It's the things about how the game needs to work; the more technical side.
 The other side of it is the story I'm trying to tell.
 This has changed multiple times and I'm sure will continue to evolve, but it's getting closer to a complete vision.

 I intend to write a blog post expanding on each of these points below.
 As I do, I'll link through to them on here.